glitch-bee/gpt.shell/README.md

 - **Font Enhancement**: Uses JetBrains Mono font family for all text, improving code block readability
 - **External Link Handling**: ALL external links automatically open in your default browser instead of creating new Electron windows
-- **Always on Top**: Pin the window above all other applications with Ctrl+T or via the View menu
+- **Always on Top**: Pin the window above all other applications with Ctrl+Shift+T or via the View menu
 - **Window State Persistence**: Remembers window size, position, and always-on-top state between sessions
 - **Dual Window Support**: Open a second window (Ctrl+N) that automatically positions in a vertical split layout for cross-referencing
 - **Application Menu**: Native menu with keyboard shortcuts for common actions